arhinaidoo/LP1_An-Analysis-of-Funding-Trends-in-The-Indian-Start-Up-Ecosystem/code/notebooks/readme.md

 t,p=stats.ttest_ind(combined_data['Founded'],combined_data['Amount($)'])
 print("P-value:", p)
 print("T-value:", t)
-since the p-value  is less than the the significant value of 0.05, the null hypothesis is rejectede.
+since the p-value  is less than the the significant value of 0.05, the null hypothesis is rejected.

 Please host your standalone notebook in this folder.